 After my tenure at Jobster, I founded RescueTime, a peculiar time management startup.
 We did Y Combinator in 2008 and raised a Series A from True Ventures and an awesome collection of angel investors.
 RescueTime has generated tens of millions in revenue and has served millions of users across the world– it continues to grow to this day.
 After 4 years, I handed the keys to my co-founders and went looking for new opportunities.

-For years after RescueTime, I dabbled.
+For a few years after RescueTime, I worked on a variety of projects.
 I did a bit of consulting (product design and growth) and built a few projects with friends that resulted in some pretty outstanding outcomes.
 The notable projects during this period were Cubeduel and Touchbase Calendar.

 - Cubeduel was a designed-to-be-viral game built on the LinkedIn Platform that asked the question “Which of these people would you rather work with again?”.
 It was often described it as “Hot or Not for the Workplace”.
 It blew up– there was rapid viral growth, tons of press coverage, and then a mess of copycat efforts from startups and incumbents in the jobs space.
 We ended up selling the project to investors.